 4 This world of cares is a wilderness state,

 Here is no rest, here is no rest;

 Here I must bear from the world, all its hate,

 Yet I am blest, I am blest;

 Soon shall I be from the wicked released,

+Soon shall the weary forever be blest,

 Soon shall I lean upon Jesus' breast,

 There, there is rest, there is rest.

-- 3 They see the Saviour face to face: They sing the triumph of his grace; And day and night, with ceaseless praise, - To him their loud hosannas raise.
+- 3 They see the Saviour face to face: They sing the triumph of his grace; And day and night, with ceaseless praise. - To him their loud hosannas raise.